cerc-io/watcher-ts/packages/codegen/README.md

   # NOTE: When passed an *URL* as contract path, it is assumed that it points to an already flattened contract file.
   ```

+* Ensure dependencies are installed in the contracts repository before generating the watcher

 * Run the following command to generate a watcher from contract(s):

   ```bash